lefischerander/rulebook/maps.md

 1. Kingston
 2. Santa Lucia
-3. Palenque
+3. La Havana
 4. Saba Island
 5. Plantation

 For Assassins' Network season games also allowed:

-1. La Havana
+1. Palenque
 2. Tampa Bay
+3. St Matheu

-St Pierre, St Matheu and Charlestown can be played if all players agree. &#x20;
+St Pierre and Charlestown can be played if all players agree. &#x20;

 ## Team Selection